50% of Bangladesh’s population will live in urban settlements by 2030

 HOW WE DO IT

-Leveraging a strong referral system to access affordable and quality services through partnership and collaboration with different service providers including BRAC, government, NGOs and the private sector.
+Leveraging a strong referral system to access affordable and quality services through partnership and collaboration with the government, non-governmental organisations and the private sector.

 Joint investment, planning and decision making for financial, social and environmental sustainability.

-Innovative new business models which use cost-sharing and cost recovery approaches to ensure the sustainability of initiatives.
+Innovative models which use cost sharing and cost recovery approaches to ensure sustainability.

 WHY IT WORKS

-Leveraging financial resources through public private community partnership, social enterprise and service integration
+Mobilising resources through community-NGO-private partnership, social enterprise and service integration.